dokku/dokku-postgres/README.md

 dokku postgres:promote other_service playground
 ```

-This will replace database_url with the url from other_service and generate another environment variable to hold the previous value if necessary.
+This will replace `DATABASE_URL` with the url from other_service and generate another environment variable to hold the previous value if necessary.
 You could end up with the following for example:

 ```
 DATABASE_URL=postgres://other_service:ANOTHER_PASSWORD@dokku-postgres-other-service:5432/other_service